- Group Tours

 - Australia (02) 8006 4411

-Kyoto's Gion Festival, the festival for the Yasaka Shrine, is the most famous festival in Japan.
+The Kyoto Gion Festival, held in the Gion Geisha District for the Yasaka Shrine, is the most famous festival in all Japan.
 It takes place over the entire month of July.
 There are many different events, but two are particularly renowned: the Yamaboko Junko, a procession of floats on July 17th; and Yoiyama, the festive evenings preceding the procession.
 On the 17th, the 32 Yamaboko are called moving art museums and feature gorgeous, luxuriously-equipped items as they parade through the city while traditional music is playing.